ArturRomanov/dissertation-ToT-code/README.txt

 To write how to run ToT-prompt-test
-To include the required things according to the Llama or Mistral Apache licence To consider to tell that created the git repository with the guide https://github.com/git-guides/git-init
+To include the required things according to the Llama or Mistral Apache licence To consider to tell that created the git repository with the guide https://github.com/git-guides/git-init To indicate that have to register at Hugging Face